syncfusion/ej2-react-docs/src/lineargauge/linear-gauge/axis.md

 ## Orientation

-By default, the linear gauge is rendered vertically.
-To change its orientation, [`orientation`](../api/linear-gauge/linearGaugeModel/#orientation) property must be set to **"Horizontal"**
+By default, the Linear Gauge is rendered vertically.
+To change its orientation, the [`orientation`](../api/linear-gauge/linearGaugeModel/#orientation) property must be set to "**Horizontal**".

 % tab template="linear-gauge/axis", compileJsx=true, sourceFiles="app/**/*.tsx" %}